Shop Subscribe

 Create a Pumpkin Book Report Project this Fall

 Whether you are looking for a way to incorporate the pumpkins you picked up at the pumpkin patch into an activity or simply want to create a seasonal project for the classroom, a pumpkin book report puts a fun spin on this classroom classic.
-Pumpkins are pretty much head shaped and portable enough to carry, so basing the report on a favorite (or important) character makes the decorating a snap.
+Pumpkins are portable enough to carry, so basing the report on a favorite or important literary character makes the decorating a snap!

 How to Create a Pumpkin Book Report Activity

-Send information home outlining the project, types of books that can be used and the rubric you’ll use for grading.
-Parent buy-in is a must for this project, since many of the components will be completed at home.
+Send information home outlining the project.
+This should include types of books that can be used and the rubric you’ll use for grading.
+Parent buy-in is a must for this project since many of the components will be completed at home.

-Include not only the ideal size of the pumpkin (easy enough for kids to carry) but also some decorating guidelines for kids to follow.
+Include not only the ideal size of the pumpkin (easy enough for the student to carry) but also some appropriate decorating guidelines for kids to follow.
 Things to consider when planning your project include:

-• Will you allow carving or is this a strictly surface design project?
-(Uncarved)
+• Will you allow carving, or is this a strictly surface design project?

 • What genre or types of books will you allow?